bradpotter/microdata-manager/README.md

 Schema.org provides a collection of schemas, i.e., html tags, that webmasters can use to markup their pages in ways recognized by major search providers.
 Search engines including Bing, Google, Yahoo! and Yandex rely on this markup to <strong>improve the display of search results</strong>, making it easier for people to find the right web pages.
 Please visit http://schema.org to learn more about Schema.<br />

-The Genesis Framework uses a Schema "type" that is broad and suitable for the majority of websites however a person may want to use a type that is more targeted or narrow in focus.
+The Genesis Framework uses a Schema "type" that is broad and suitable for the majority of websites however a person may want to use a type that is more specific or narrow in focus.
 This plugin is for you.<br />

 See the Schema Type Hierarchy here: http://schema.org/docs/full.html<br /><br />